 The federal estate tax has a much higher exemption level than the Massachusetts’ estate tax.
-The estate tax exemption has risen to $11.18 million for 2018.
+The estate tax exemption is $11.7 million for 2021.
 Unlike the Massachusetts estate tax exemption, the federal exemption is portable between spouses.
-This means that with the right legal steps, a married couple can protect up to $22.36 million upon the death of both spouses.
+This means that with the right legal steps, a married couple can protect up to $23.4 million upon the death of both spouses.

 If an estate exceeds that amount, the top tax rate is 40%.
 A full chart of federal estate tax rates is below.
 By following the same method described in the Massachusetts Estate Tax section, you can use the table below to figure out your federal estate tax burden.

 Note that for this tax, only the amount above the exemption is taxed.
 To find your burden, make sure you subtract the exemption total from the total estate to find your taxable estate.

 |Federal Estate Tax Rates|